-Live NCLEX-RN Review
+Live NCLEX - RN ® Review for Accelerated Second Degree Option Nursing Students:

-A Live Review is offered within two (2) weeks of the completion of the nursing program.
+The Live Review is held at the beginning of the last 7 weeks during NUR 4651: Integrated Seminar.
 Attendance at the Live NCLEX - RN Review is mandatory.
-If the student does not attend the entire Live Review, NCLEX certification to the Michigan Board of Nursing will be delayed.
-The student is required to meet with MSON administrator to determine the appropriate course of action.
-(Approval Pending)
+Failure to attend 100% of the live review, the student will be required to meet with MSON administration to determine the appropriate course of action.